jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 `GRUB_TIMEOUT_STYLE` -- this will let the count down appear or silently countdown.

 `GRUB_CMDLINE_LINUX_DEFAULT` -- this value adds additional key value pairs to the kernel boot parameters.
-A common setting here is to change the setting of *splash quiet* which hides and boot time kernel message behind the Ubuntu logo and instead displays them on the screen.
+A common setting here is to enable or disable the vendor splash screen: `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"`.
+This value, `splash quiet`, hides the boot time kernel message behind a vendor logo, the Ubuntu logo  for instance with the spinning indicator.

 `GRUB_DISABLE_RECOVERY` -- this hides the single user/recovery mode from the GRUB menu per kernel entry